PBRjr/obsidian-eberron-notes/Campaign Notes/Brainstorms/Dreamlily Den.md

 all boromar enforcers and members have left only druggies and the drug makers that were left behind without their knowledge after the raid begins:
-Hobgoblin death captain leader of the black guard, Garhorn knows of him Hired hands Orc Blitzers to deal with the bulk of the members during the raid
+Hobgoblin death captain leader of the Red Cloak Battalion, Garhorn knows of him Extra guards help during the raid

 **secret**
 the place is being surveilled by the Sharn watch, who are preparing for a raid...